-This involves learning to read widely with understanding and enjoyment, spelling accurately, writing for a variety of purposes in a grammatically correct format, listening and communicating in a variety of situations, experiences and critically assessing good literature and aspects of mass media.
+This involves learning to read widely with understanding and enjoyment, spelling accurately, writing for a variety of purposes in a grammatically correct format, listening and communicating in a variety of situations and experiences, and critically assessing good literature and aspects of mass media.
+In Kindergarten, Years 1 and 2, there is a focus on synthetic phonics and camera words to assist with decoding and blending to enable reading and writing.